MulleFoundation/objc-compat/README.md

+# 🔗 objc-compat
-# 🔗 objc-compat, Glue for Objective-C code for using various runtimes
+### Glue for Objective-C code to support different runtimes

 This library adds a few functions to portably write various somewhat tricky topics such as variable arguments calls.